-Creative Economy State Profiles and an Interactive Database: 1) An online dashboard for exploring state-level creative economy data from the Bureau of Economic Analysis, and 2) more than 100 state-level creative economy studies showing the variety of approaches states use to measure their creative economies.
+Creative Economy State Profiles and an Interactive Database: 1) An online dashboard for exploring state-level creative economy data from the Bureau of Economic Analysis, and 2) More than 100 state-level creative economy studies showing the variety of approaches states use to measure their creative economies.
 Both resources are produced by the National Assembly of State Arts Agencies in cooperation with the NEA.

 Sound Health Network: A partnership of the National Endowment for the Arts with the University of California, San Francisco in collaboration with the National Institutes of Health (NIH) and the John F. Kennedy Center for the Performing Arts, including Renée Fleming, the center's artistic advisor.
-The Sound Health Network (SHN) was established to promote research and public awareness about the impact of music on health and wellness.
-The network includes an online clearinghouse of research literature, a directory, a monthly newsletter, a webinar and journal club series, conferences, and a networking platform for "affinity groups" of researchers and practitioners.
-SHN grew from Sound Health, an initiative of the Kennedy Center and NIH, in association with the NEA.
+The Sound Health Network was established to promote research and public awareness about the impact of music on health and wellness.
+The Network grew out of Sound Health, an initiative of the Kennedy Center and NIH, in association with the NEA.
 Also, the NEA cosponsors research grants from NIH to support studies of music, health, and wellness.